osgi/osgi/org.osgi.test.cases.zigbee/README.md

 * The *zclFrame* attribute must contain the raw representation of the ZCL frame for this command.
   The string contains the hex representation of a byte array.
 The first couple of digits are the frame control field of the ZCL frame.
-The CT will try to create a ZCLFrame object from this raw frame representation and send it (using the ZCLCluser.invoke() method) the to the physical ZigBee device.
+The TCK will try to create a ZCLFrame object from this raw frame representation and send it (using the ZCLCluser.invoke() method) the to the physical ZigBee device.
   Because above method returns a response ZCLFrame.
-The CT calls on this frame the ZCLFrame.getBytes() method and compares the returned byte array with the frame defined in the *zclFrame* attribute of the expected response command definition.
+The TCK calls on this frame the ZCLFrame.getBytes() method and compares the returned byte array with the frame defined in the *zclFrame* attribute of the expected response command definition.
 If they differs (apart the ZCL frame transaction sequence number),